Download our FREE The Educating Parent Resource Directories today! Plus... more FREE resources!

 Continue to read about the advantages to belonging to a home educating support group, as well as other ideas about growing your own homeschooling or unschooling social network or community hub.

 Starting and belonging to a group helps to grow the home education movement.
 Activism doesn't have to be loud campaigns seeking solutions to immediate problems; a softer form of activism exists in which ongoing education, mentoring, coaching and training, writing and journalism and facilitation of discussions work continuously to effect change.
-I take heart when I read that over 400 home educating events and activities were organised by HEA members one year, everyone a sure and steady statement that home education works and is a viable alternative to school based education.
+I take heart noticing the hundreds of organised events and activities by home educating families across Australia.
 Getting together and sharing our experiences is the simplest but probably most powerful form of home education activism.

 Homeschool co-operatives (co-ops) are becoming more popular in Australia.
 It's easy to start a learning club.
 Two or more families get together to study and learn a particular curriculum subject.
 It can be anything: learning another language, geography, biology, nature study, even boat building!
 How many families become involved usually depend on the ages and number of the children.